SBit-Project/sbit.dev/docs/SBit-Core/Miscellaneous/files.md

 ---
-title: SBit Core file system
+title: Sbit Core file system
-description: SBit Core file system
+description: Sbit Core file system
 keywords: [sbit, bitcoin, blockchain, ethereum]
 sidebar_position: 1
 ---

 ## Data directory location

-The data directory is the default location where the SBit Core files are stored.
+The data directory is the default location where the Sbit Core files are stored.

 1. The default data directory paths for supported platforms are: